sky1456723/BERT-non-text/README.md

 pretty_midi=0.2.9
 ```

-Recommandation: You can pull the docker image `sky1456723/handover:dna` and `pip install -r requirements.txt` in the docker container to prepare the environment.
+Recommandation: You can pull the docker image `sky1456723/handover:latest` (or pull `sky1456723/handover:dna` and `pip install -r requirements.txt` in the docker container) to prepare the environment.

 # Data preparation
 ## GLUE